PensionMath

 Does Mississippi PERS coordinate with Social Security?

 Most PERS-covered positions are not covered by Social Security.
-If you have Social Security credits from prior private-sector work, your benefit may be reduced by the Windfall Elimination Provision.
+If you have Social Security credits from prior private-sector work, you can collect that benefit.
+WEP, which previously reduced it, was repealed in January 2025.